 How Exposed Are U.S. Investors to China?

-– U.S. investors are more exposed to China than the official statistics indicate, but far less exposed than some policymakers and the media may imagine.How Exposed Are U.S. Investors to China?
+– U.S. investors have invested more in China than the official statistics indicate, but remain less important as a financing source for Chinese companies than policymakers and the media may imagine.How Exposed Are U.S. Investors to China?

 Visualizing China’s A-Share Market Selloffs

 – China’s stock market corrections in 2015 and 2018 illustrate the volatility and peculiar tendencies of the A-share market.A Tale of Two Corrections

 China’s Hidden Government Debt